Sniper Elite V2: Reception

-GameSpy writes the AI has some moments of brillance, mixed with complete stupidity, however he admits it allows killing enemies in exciting way.
+GameSpy writes the AI has some moments of brilliance, mixed with complete stupidity, however he admits it allows killing enemies in exciting way.
 He complains the enemies respawn until the player reaches certain checkpoints, which makes no sense in a game about a sniper.

 GameRevolution praises details like that breathing while sniping is affected by how tired the character is, however they complain the enemies are predictable.
 They also complain it is easy to choose a wrong weapon accidentally.

 GamesRadar reviewer praises tension and atmosphere of sneaking and making crucial shots.
 Game Informer reviewer, however, notes situations when a player's bullet is deflected by an invisible barrier, which is "a big deal" in a game where "every bullet matters" and complains the enemies seem to have binoculars glued to their faces.

 A recurring feature noted in reviews was the "X-Ray Kill Cam".
 Official Xbox Magazine reviewer Chuck Osborne said that it "earns the game's Mature rating and our applause" while Tim Turi of Game Informer called it the game's "standout feature" that "never got old", however he admitted that it made his stomach "twitch a bit".
 GameSpot reviewer Chris Watters called the feature "brutal and gratuitous (perhaps too much so, for some)" yet still enjoyed it as a "delightfully gory" highlight.
 Marsh Davis of Eurogamer echoed this view by stating that "Its appeal is most definitely crass but, oddly, these animations also give each enemy's death a ghoulish significance."

 The game has sold half a million copies on Steam.